 The Current Landscape of Chatbots

-On one hand, chatbots really seem to be a perfect solution for contact centers: you get to maximize the ability to serve low level concerns in a quicker and more efficient manner, while also optimizing your live agents to better focus on more complex inquiries.
+On one hand, chatbots seem to be a perfect solution for contact centers: you get to maximize the ability to serve low-level concerns more quickly and efficiently, while also optimizing your live agents to better focus on more complex inquiries.

 Despite getting so caught up in the conversation of what chatbots can do, and how much they can help improve a contact center and the customer experience, we didn’t stop to think practically.
 At the end of the day, like I always say about the user experience of an application: if the experience is bad, people just aren’t going to use it.

-We think of service by the numbers, maximizing the number of agents, or the number of calls answered in an hour, or optimizing first call resolution; and while this can be one great way to understand how the center is preforming, it doesn’t get to the why.
+We think of service by the numbers, maximizing the number of agents, or the number of calls answered in an hour or optimizing first call resolution; and while this can be one great way to understand how the center is performing, it doesn’t get to the why.

 A Closer Look at the Results

-Once we take a closer look at to why users aren’t happy with chatbots, we begin to see that the problem truly can be solvable.
-Unfortunately, a large number of users seem to not trust chat bots, and feel that chat bots don’t fully understand their issue.
+Once we take a closer look at why users aren’t happy with chatbots, we begin to see that the problem truly can be solvable.
+Unfortunately, a large number of users seem to not trust chatbots and feel that chatbots don’t fully understand their issue.

-In fact, this was the number one concern that consumers and end users had about chatbots, with 65% of participants in the poll responded with this concern specifically.
+This was the number one concern that consumers and end-users had about chatbots, with 65% of participants in the poll responded with this concern specifically.

 Looking a little bit further down the list of concerns, we begin to notice a similar trend: 63% were concerned that chatbots couldn’t handle complex issues, 49% were concerned that chatbots would struggle even with simple issues, and 45% emphasized specifically that chatbots do not provide a truly personal experience.

 Chatbots are not human, and customers know that: we can’t hide it.
-While a smaller percentage, 29% of respondents were “worried that without a human mind, chat bots lack the ability to interpret human nuances like sarcasm,” this continues to highlight the issue — chatbots are not human.
+While a smaller percentage, 29% of respondents were “worried that without a human mind, chatbots cannot interpret human nuances like sarcasm,” this continues to highlight the issue — chatbots are not human.

-Which naturally leads to another very important issue, a whopping 46% of those responded felt that chat bots were being used specifically to keep them away from a live agent.
+This naturally leads to another very important issue, a whopping 46% of those responding felt that chatbots were being used specifically to keep them away from a live agent.
 These results indicate that users feel as if chatbots are not so much a stepping stone to getting proper support, but rather a roadblock that is actively keeping them from getting in touch with a human.

 Humans Seek Human Interactions

 And this isn’t a new issue, at all.
-In fact, this is why most people (myself included) spam zero, or yell “agent” at IVR menus until they finally get to a person.
+This is why most people (myself included) spam zero, or yell “agent” at IVR menus until they finally get to a person.
 Many of us know what our issue is, we know what we need help with, and we just want to speak to someone to get that help.
-More steps in the way of us getting to that human interaction feels less like assistance, and more like nuisance.
+More steps in the way of us getting to that human interaction feels less like assistance, and more like a nuisance.